 Willow is a fluffy little bundle of joy.
 She is very affectionate and really loves her cuddles, pats, and head rubs.
-She was adopted from a rescue centre in Hobart, Tasmania well before we decided to travel.
-She is about 6 years old.
-She has beautiful green eyes and a small patch of white hairs on her chest.
+She was adopted from a shelter in Hobart, Tasmania well before we decided to travel.
+She is about 11 years old.
+She has beautiful green eyes and a very small patch of white hair on her chest.

 Willow is very curious and loves to explore.
 She adapts well to new environments but is quite cautious until she feels comfortable.
-She spends most of her days snoozing on top of the roof rack, under the van, or sleeping in her cat carrier.
+She spends most of her days snoozing on the dashboard or under the van.
 On cold days you will find her snuggled up in my blankets.

 Willow spends the majority of her outdoors time off-leash under supervision.
-This means I find places to camp which are suitable both for her safety and the health of the environment.
+This means I find places to camp which are suitable both for her safety and the safety of our wildlife.
 We do not go into National Parks or Flora/Fauna reserves, but we still get to see some incredible places.

 Willow and I have an unspoken agreement.
 She will always come back to the van, and I will always wait for her.
-She rarely wanders more than 100 metres from the van but when she does I can find her with her tracking collar.
+She rarely wanders away from the van without me but if she does I can find her quickly with her tracking collar.
 I don’t believe the bond between us is greater than any other human/cat, but we are in a situation every day where we are reminded of that bond.
 Spending 24/7 together we have gotten to know each other very well.

-When she’s not snoozing outside she will either sleep on the bench seat or curl up by my feet at night.
-When we are driving she snoozes in her cat carrier.
-The cat carrier is one of her favourite hiding spaces where she has access to her food and water.
+When she’s not snoozing outside she will either sleep on the passenger seat or curl up by my feet at night.
+When we are driving she snoozes under the blankets.

 No, she is just a regular van cat.